gurkpet/Bash/README.md

 pullDevelop - this will rebase develop from upstream and them merge it with current branch

 pushToOrigin - this will push the current branch to origin

-updateBash - this is copy bashProfile to local git folder and then push it origin